nielsfaber/alarmo/DEVELOPMENT.md

 With uv, we don't need to activate the .venv to interact with it.

-> - new dependancies can be added using `uv add package_name`
+- new dependancies can be added using `uv add package_name`

-> - The .venv will be used automatically when running python scripts or packages using:
+- The .venv will be used automatically when running python scripts or packages using:
->   - `uv run ./script.py` or `uv run pytest tests` for example
+- `uv run ./script.py` or `uv run pytest tests` for example

-### Make sure to test the code!
+### Make sure to test the code

 See [Test Documentation](./tests/README.md)